 Workshop on Active Defense and Deception

 Traditionally, information security distinguishes the roles of the attacker and the defender.
-The attacker is active: he gathers information, explores the system, finds vulnerabilities, and executes exploits; while the defender is passive: he collects and monitors the system logs and tries to detect malicious behavior via attack signatures.
+The attacker is active: gathering information, exploring the system, finding vulnerabilities, and executing exploits; while the defender is passive: collecting and monitoring system logs and trying to detect malicious behavior via attack signatures.
 The attacker knows very well who the victim is, while the defender often has limited information about the attackers, their methods, and their real motivations.
-This imbalance makes more difficult to defend computer systems and helps the attackers to remain undetected for long periods of time (today it takes on average 40+ days to reveal an attack [*]).
+This imbalance makes it more difficult to defend computer systems and helps attackers remain undetected for long periods of time.

-Active defense can mitigate these problems by finding ways to proactively engage with the attackers during the early stages of the attack lifecycle.
-This can be implemented in various ways, such as by mutating/diversifying the system (i.e, Moving Target Defense), adapting to the attacks in real time (Adaptive defense), and by introducing runtime defenses (e.g., RASP).
+Active defense can mitigate these problems by finding ways to proactively engage with attackers during the early stages of the attack lifecycle.
+This can be implemented in various ways, such as by mutating or diversifying the system (i.e., Moving Target Defense), adapting to attacks in real time (Adaptive Defense), and introducing runtime defenses (e.g., RASP).
 One important aspect of active defense is deception, where the defender can place enticing traps around the system, mimic vulnerabilities, or obfuscate system elements to deceive, confuse, and mislead possible attackers.
-Since some of the most destructive attacks (such as supply-chain attacks and phishing campaigns) are composed of multiple stages, active defense has the potential to detect such attacks with rather simple techniques.
+Since some of the most destructive attacks, such as supply-chain attacks and phishing campaigns, are composed of multiple stages, active defense has the potential to detect such attacks with relatively simple techniques.

 Despite the high accuracy promised by these techniques, active defense has not been widely adopted in information security.
-Possible reasons include the fact that it requires a multidisciplinary approach and a good understanding of the human aspectand the psychology of the attackers, that its effectiveness is hard to quantify, and that it may be difficult to integrate active defense at different layers in the target system.
+Possible reasons include the need for a multidisciplinary approach, the importance of understanding the human aspect and the psychology of attackers, the difficulty of quantifying effectiveness, and the challenge of integrating active defense at different layers in the target system.

 Call for contributions

-The Program Committee will evaluate the submissions based on relevancy, impact, and the potential to spark discussion at the workshop.
+All submissions must be anonymized.
+The program committee will evaluate submissions based on relevance, impact, and the potential to spark discussion at the workshop.
 Interdisciplinary work is appreciated and encouraged.

 Areas of Interest

-Note that we exclude the concepts of preemptive attacks, hacking back and counter-attacks.
-The authors of accepted research papers can choose whether they want their papers to be part of the official proceedings.
+Note that we exclude the concepts of preemptive attacks, hacking back, and counter-attacks.

 Important Dates